By ANDREW TOBIN

 Israel’s gold rush — or “green rush,” as some are calling it — took off after the government in February threw its support behind legislation that would allow the export of medical marijuana.
 The Knesset is expected to pass the measure into law this summer—some industry insiders say as soon as this month.
 If that happens, Israeli companies would suddenly have access to a rapidly growing multibillion-dollar global industry.

 Export is part of a larger government plan to make Israel a world leader in medical cannabis.
 Yuval Landschaft, the director of the Israeli Medical Cannabis Agency, said well over 700 companies have applied for official permission to grow, produce, distribute and dispense medical cannabis.
+Growing marijuana is quite a complicated process, requring state of the art equipment like the Best LED Grow Lights that help with the growing process.
 By the end of the year, he said, the agency would give the OK to the first new medical marijuana farms and factories.

 “After playing a powerful role in founding and building Israel, the kibbutzim slid into social and economic crisis during the national financial crisis of the 1980s.
 Many young members decamped for the cities.
 By shifting away from their socialist roots—embracing differential salaries, members working off the kibbutz and non-members working on it—the kibbutzim, which number about 250, have largely stabilized.